 To reduce the memory requirements by one half, the Hartley transform can be used instead of Fourier transform.
 The GPU-based implementation of the Fast Hartley Transform (FHT) is quite similar to the FFT.
-The scrambling operation is done in exactly the same way as in case of FFT.
-The difference is that instead of butterfly passes so called double butterfly passes have to be performed.
+The biggest difference is the necessity of a double butterfly.
 In case of the FFT the butterfly texture stores the complex number w, addresses to values contributing on the butterfly and a sign that determines which butterfly result should be written to the current fragment.
 The FHT needs to store five values, therefore it is necessary to have two lookup textures instead of a single one.
-One possibility is to store three addresses of samples that contribute to the final butterfly result in one three-channel (RGB) texture.
-Precomputed weights of cos and sin terms are stored in another two-channel (LUMINANCE_ALPHA) texture.
+One possibility is to store three addresses of samples that contribute to the final butterfly result in one three-channel texture.
+Precomputed weights of cos and sin terms are stored in another two-channel texture.
 The cos and sin terms are then multiplied with the corresponding input values and summed together.
 More details on the FHT can be found in the referenced literature [Bracewell 1986].
 In the multi-dimensional case, the last pass corrects the product of one-dimensional transforms for each direction to the multi-dimensional transform.
-The shader performs four texture fetches, sums them together and performs correction according to equation 4.
+The shader performs four texture fetches, sums them together and performs correction according to equations 4 and 5.